Ed-von-Schleck/shoco/README.md

 ## Generating Compression Models

-Maybe your typical input isn’t english words.
-Maybe it’s german or french – or whole sentences.
+Maybe your typical input isn’t English words.
+Maybe it’s German or French – or whole sentences.
 Or file system paths.
 Or URLs.
-While the standard compression model of **shoco** should work for all of these, it might be worthwile to train **shoco** for this specific type of input data.
+While the standard compression model of **shoco** should work for all of these, it might be worthwhile to train **shoco** for this specific type of input data.

-Fortunately, that’s really easy: **shoco** includes a python script called `generate_compression_model.py` that takes one or more text files and ouputs a header file ready for **shoco** to use.
+Fortunately, that’s really easy: **shoco** includes a python script called `generate_compression_model.py` that takes one or more text files and outputs a header file ready for **shoco** to use.
 Here’s an example that trains **shoco** with a dictionary (btw., not the best kind of training data, because it’s dominated by uncommon words):

 ```bash
 $ ./generate_compression_model.py /usr/share/dict/words -o shoco_model.h